xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 I_local(m; U)
 ```

-* Input: state `m` and a finite set `U` of internal units, features, or circuit fragments.
+* Input: state `m` and a finite set `U` of internal units, features, or circuit fragments selected by a fixed rule.
-* Output: a nonnegative scalar that summarizes how well the fixed probe library can assign stable, human usable concepts to the elements of `U`.
+* Output: a nonnegative scalar, normalized into a fixed range such as `[0, 1]`, that summarizes how well the fixed probe library can assign stable, human-usable concepts to the elements of `U`.
 * Interpretation: larger values indicate higher interpretability quality for that local subset.

 2. Global conceptual coherence